pipoe2h/containers101/lab4-container_network/README.md

 # Lab4 - Container Network
 The objective of this lab is to create a new network and connect an instance of our web application listening on port *8080*.
+If you already have a container exposed in the same host port, please use a different port number.

 * Create container network
 * Create container connected to the new network